davsteixeira/davsteixeira/README.md

 - 🌱 I'm learning more about .NET, Graphic Design, and Cloud Architecture.

-- 📝 My goal is to work with games at some point.
+- 📝 My goal is to work with games.

 - ✏️ I like drawing as a hobby.